2006 Ohio State Buckeyes football team: Ohio State 42, Michigan 39

 Michigan moved the ball on a long drive, but were stopped at midfield.
-On 4th down, Henne threw deep downfield for an incomplete pass; however, pass interference was called on safety Jamario O’Neal, and the Wolverines were still alive.
+On fourth down, Henne threw deep downfield for an incomplete pass; however, pass interference was called on safety Jamario O'Neal, and the Wolverines were still alive.
 Henne passed for a 16-yard score and a two-point conversion, providing the final margin.
-Their onside kick attempt was recovered by Ted Ginn Jr. on the fly and retained after a hard hit by the Wolverine “hands” team.
-With Michigan out of timeouts, Pittman carried the ball for a first down on third and one, and the clock expired.
+The Wolverines' onside kick attempt was recovered by Ted Ginn Jr. on the fly.
+With Michigan out of timeouts, Ohio State was able to run out the clock.